Last Updated on May 5, 2023

-- Basic control layout that can be handled by beginners with ease.
+- Basic control layout that beginners can handle with ease.

 - Light in weight, suits to adventure sports lovers.